 - Unambiguous: The language used in the cookie notice banner solution must be simple and clear.

 - Clear affirmative action: The user must clearly express consent by saying or doing something (e.g., clicking a button to agree).

 If your banner solutions are missing any of these elements, you aren’t GDPR-compliant.

-Here are some website banner examples of cookie consent text that have all five of these elements and, as such, are GDPR-compliant.
+Here are some website banner examples of cookie notice text that have all five of these elements and, as such, are GDPR-compliant.

 Take a look at this cookie consent text example from Termly:

-Now let’s look at a cookie consent message that allows users to set their preferences more directly.
+Now let’s look at a cookie notice message that allows users to set their preferences more directly.
 Here’s a cookie banner example from Airbnb:

 Like Termly’s banner text, the language of Airbnb’s consent notice is clear and instructive, giving users the details they need to consent to or establish preferences for the site’s cookie use.